Gimme! Gimme! Gimme! (A Man After Midnight): Charts

+Certifications

 Cher version

 American singer and actress Cher covered the song on her album Dancing Queen, released on 28 September 2018.
 Cher's version is the lead single on the album.
 The accompanying audio video for "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" was premiered through Cher's official YouTube channel on 9 August 2018.
 An extended version of the track was later released on 14 September 2018.
 The song peaked at number 4 on the Hot Dance Club Songs chart.

 Critical reception

-Writing for Rolling Stone, Brittany Spanos felt that "working with producer Mark Taylor who helped seal Cher's legacy with the game-changing 'Believe' in the late Nineties, she finds subtle changes that update ABBA classics without totally stripping them of the catchiness that made those songs beloved hits well beyond their heyday.
-'Gimme!
+Writing for Rolling Stone, Brittany Spanos felt that "working with producer Mark Taylor who helped seal Cher's legacy with the game-changing "Believe" in the late Nineties, she finds subtle changes that update ABBA classics without totally stripping them of the catchiness that made those songs beloved hits well beyond their heyday.
+"Gimme!
 Gimme!
 Gimme!
-(A Man After Midnight)', 'SOS' and 'Mamma Mia' are given just enough of a knob turn that they're transformed from upbeat FM radio pop into club bangers, pulsating with every beat."
+(A Man After Midnight)", "SOS" and "Mamma Mia" are given just enough of a knob turn that they're transformed from upbeat FM radio pop into club bangers, pulsating with every beat."